 Staff provides support to build the social and political processes required for integrated water resources management.

 The program leverages and channels investments for farms, mills, and water resource management.
 Funds are specifically used to catalyze matching funds/resources from various sources, including public funds (municipal and national funds), donors, financial institutions, private funds (e.g. coffee cooperatives, coffee buyers/roasters), water users in rural and urban water systems, and farmers.

 [3.]
 Blue Harvest and Coffeelands

-The launch of the global Coffeelands program now gives us a platform to promote the principles and approaches of Blue Harvest to new watersheds, countries, and regions.
-As we develop new programs, we will be looking for new partners, on the ground at Origin, and across the coffee value chain.
+The CRS Coffeelands program provides a platform to promote the principles and approaches of Blue Harvest to new watersheds, countries, and regions.
+As we develop new programs, we are looking for new partners, on the ground at Origin, and across the coffee value chain.
 We are looking for growers, buyers, roasters, retailers, and coffee drinkers who value water, and want to commit to protecting and restoring water resources.

 Our vision is for Blue Harvest to take root in many communities, watersheds, and regions around the world.
 As we expand, our goal is to find partners that will commit to places – watersheds and rivers – that are critical for water supply.

 We want to help build relationships between the market, people and the watersheds that provide quality water for people at origin, and excellent coffee for people everywhere.
 We invite you to contact us to be a part of this.

 Find more Blue Harvest content on the Coffeelands blog here.